jarpy/shakersynth/README.md

 provided by [pyo], enabling it to create sounds that are dynamically derived from DCS telemetry data.

 The canonical use-case is helicopter rotor vibrations.
-Unlike with pre-recorded samples, Shakersynth continuously adjusts multiple properties of the vibration to match the rotor in the simulator, so you can feel each blade as it passes overhead.
+Shakersynth continuously adjusts multiple properties of the vibration to match the rotor in the simulator, so you can feel each blade as it passes overhead.

 ### Demo
 Play these videos through your bass shakers to (literally) get a feel for what